devopstoday11/ansible_grafana/README.md

 #### Update with Ansible

-To update the Grafana instance configuration thanks to Ansible, you just have to run the Ansible playbook grafana.yml with this command :
+To update the Grafana instance configuration with Ansible, you just have to run the Ansible playbook grafana.yml with this command :

 ```bash
 $ ansible-playbook grafana.yml